Internal HTTP(S) load balancer overview

 Service owners can maintain autonomy over the exposure of their services and control which users can access their services by using the load balancer.
 This is achieved by a special IAM role called the Compute Load Balancer Services User role (roles/compute.loadBalancerServiceUser).

-To learn how to configure Shared VPC for an internal HTTP(S) load balancer—with and without cross-project service referencing, see Set up an internal HTTP(S) load balancer with Shared VPC.
+To learn how to configure Shared VPC for an internal Application Load Balancer—with and without cross-project service referencing, see Set up an internal Application Load Balancer with Shared VPC.

 Example 1: Load balancer frontend and backend in different service projects